 One of the common reasons why people abandon their loaded carts at checkout is because of the unexpected costs and taxes that are added at the checkout.
 It makes the customer feel irritated and angry.

 Be honest about your prices.
-Do not add any other cost that wasn’t mentioned on the product page or before the checkout.
+Do not add any other cost not mentioned on the product page or before the checkout.

 Wrapping It Up...